 Description Of Board Positions

 The President-Elect assists and shadows the President to learn the responsibilities and duties of that office for the following year.
 The President-Elect will also accompany the President at all board meetings regionally and nationally.
-He/She will also review the NER-AMTAS bylaws and present recommended changes to be approved at the annual meeting.
+He/She will also review the NER-AMTAS bylaws and constitution and present recommended changes to be approved at the annual meeting.
 The President-Elect must be committed to serving on the board for two years.
-Finally, a thorough overview of the constitution and bylaws is required to make corrections, additions, or deletion to be proposed at the next NER-AMTA regional conference.
+The President-Elect works with the Advocacy Chair to plan an annual spring advocacy event.

 President (Not up for re-election)